jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 ## Creating CloudWatch Alarms

-Adding metrics is great for trend analysis, but really also want to have some alarms in place.
+Adding metrics is great for trend analysis, but you really also want to have some alarms in place.
 Let's look at the scenario in case the disk is running out of space.
 Let's create an alarm for the "LogicalDisk % Free Space" metric.

 ```typescript
 // Low diskspace alarm for C drive